U.O.Me (Theme from Waldolala)

 "U.O.Me" is the third single by the Dutch girl group Luv', released in early 1978 by Philips Records.
 It appears on the 1978 debut album With Luv', and was the trio's breakthrough in Benelux.
 This record is also credited as "U.O.Me (You Owe Me)", "U.O.Me (Welcome to Waldolala)" or "U.O.Me (Theme from Waldolala)".

 Background

 Record producer Hans van Hemert was commissioned by TV channel VPRO to write the theme song for the series Het is weer zo laat! (aka Waldolala).
 Assisted by Piet Souer, he composed "U.O.Me (Welcome To Waldolala)" which was recorded by Luv'.
 Het is weer zo laat! featured the trio performing the theme song during the opening credits.

 "U.O.Me" was Luv's first mainstream success.
 Its disco-carnival sound changed from the pop arrangements of the two previous singles "My Man" and "Dream, Dream".
 This track was inspired by "A far l'amore comincia tu", the 1977 European hit performed by Raffaella Carrà.
+In 2025, the record was remixed as part of Only Luv' – The Matt Pop Remixes.